AnarManafov/GitWorkflow/README.md

 # Release Manager Workflows

-Release managers have write access to the main repository and are responsible for integrating changes and managing releases.
+Release managers have write access to the central repository and are responsible for integrating changes and managing releases.

 ## Processing Pull Requests